samlavery/Robespierre/README.md

 #### 11) Prove rotation symmetry fails for zeta strip due to offline zeros (Euler's product)

+* 11.1 theorem `off-axis_zero_forces_observable_antisymmetry`

 [OffAxisZeta.lean]

-1. theorem offaxis\_zero\_forces\_observable\_antisymmetry

 [PrimeHarmonicReflection.lean]

 #### 12) Prove zeta rotation symmetry tests and cosh reflection tests must both pass or both fail
 [ZetaCoshReflection.lean]

-#### 13) Conclude offline zeta zeros do not exist
+#### 13) Prove offline zeta zeros are detected
+* 13.1) Any/all offline zeta zeros produce detectable prime harmonic distortion under reflection
+* 13.2) Cosh zeros at arcsin(1 / 2) do not cancel distorted harmonics, creating uncanceled harmonic residues
+* 13.3) Reflection symmetry for cosh fails due non-vanishing cosh zero residues
+* 13.4) Zeta rotation symmetry tests and cosh reflection tests must both pass or both fail

 [DualReflectionImpossibility.lean]

-1. Any/all offline zeta zeros produce detectable prime harmonic distortion under reflection
-2. Cosh zeros at arcsin(1 / 2) do not cancel distorted harmonics, creating uncancelled harmonic residues
-3. Reflection symmetry for cosh fails due non-vanishing cosh zero residues
-4. Zeta rotation symmetry tests and cosh reflection tests must both pass or both fail
+#### 14) Prove cosh kernel at arcsin(1 / 2) is a neutral observer
+* 14.1) sin(arcsin(1 / 2)) = 1/2
+* 14.2) Offline zeta zeros cannot exist in dual configurations that pass all reflection and rotation tests
+* 14.3) Any offline zeta would cause unbalanced prime harmonics
+* 14.4) Unbalanced prime harmonics, would leave uncanceled residues under reflection/rotation around arcsin(1 / 2)
+* 14.5) Residues, if they remained, would be projected on the critical strip at 1/2
+* 14.6) Residues at 1/2 would be online zeta zeros
+* 14.7) Infinite sets of zeta zeros cannot use the cosh kernel detector to hide their existence
+* 14.8) This breaks circularity

+[CoshKernelNonInterference.lean]

+#### 15) Prove representation equivalence on the overlap region (1, π/3)
+* 15.1) Zeta zeros are invariant and define the prime numbers
+* 15.2) Euler's product is invariant over the sum of all primes, converging at 1
+* 15.3) Log Euler's product can be used to derive the prime harmonics
+* 15.4) Rotational coverage around arcsin(1 / 2) extends beyond 1
+* 15.5) The derived harmonics are invariant when viewed over the overlapping strip
+* 15.6) Zeta zero defined harmonics and the harmonics observed by the conjugate zeros of the cosh kernel are proven to have the same identity.

+[CoshHarmonicsZetaInvariance.lean] *Requires identity theorem for meromorphic functions.*

-#### 14) Conclude Riemann Hypothesis follows
+#### 16) Conclude Riemann Hypothesis follows
-1. If all offline zeros proven impossible
+* 16.1) All offline zeros are proven unable to configure such that they are undetectable under dual reflection symmetry around both 1/2 and π/6.
+* 16.2) The cosh test observes the same invariant zeta controlled harmonics derived from the classical log Euler product at the strip between 1 and π/3.
+* 16.3) The classical reflection around 1/2 observes the zeta zeros under reflection.
+* 16.4) A fixed set of offline zeta zeros can never pass two rotation/reflection tests around two distinct axes simultaneously.
+* 16.5) Prime harmonics and the number-line are invariant.
-2. it follows that all zeta zeros must be located on the critical strip at 1/2 [FinalAssembly.lean]
+* 16.6) It follows that all infinite sets offline zeta zeros cannot exist in simultaneous dual configurations to evade detection, proving the only valid location for zeta zeros is on the critical strip at 1/2.

-## The Implication

-* If the Riemann Hypothesis is true, the proof methods demonstrated here extend to the Generalized Riemann Hypothesis as well.
-* The PNT/RH unification under π/3 potentially means many of the theorems in analytic number theory that depend on the zero-free region can be re-derived from cosh geometry.
-Alternatively stated, if we replaced the integer one with π/3 universally, the hardest open problem in mathematics, the Riemann Hypothesis would not exist.
+[FinalAssembly.lean]

+### Peer Reviewers
+If you find anything in the Lean files that is incorrect, incomplete or could be otherwise improved, please open a GitHub issue or contact me directly.
+I'm more than happy to collaborate.

 ### Build Notes